eorstrom/TravelLogCapstone/README.md

 3. After the location has been added, show the added information in the list without the user needed to refresh the page.

 ### How to Run
-This repo should be cloned along with my TravelLogCapstone repo.
-This repo is for the front-end, user interaction.
-The other repo is the backend database for saving user input.
+This repo should be cloned along with my Travel-Log-Capstone-Client repo.
+This repo is the backend database for saving user input.
+The other repo is for the front-end, user interaction.

-1. Clone the Travel-Log-Capstone-Client repo.
+You will probably need to change the connection string in your Startup.cs file to match the location of the database on your local machine.
-2.
+You will probably also need to add an initial migration using the Models included in the project.
+Then Update-Database to create the database on your local machine.